ViniciusAbrao/turtlebot_nav_manip/README.md

 STOP TERMINAL 3 AND TYPE THE FOLLOWING roslaunch turtlebot3_manipulation_navigation navigation.launch map_file:=$HOME/map.yaml
+(an example of a map of the turtlebot3_house.world is found in this repository in my_package/maps)

 IN RVIZ GIVE THE INITIAL POSE WITH THE 2D POSE ESTIMATION IN THE TERMINAL 2, WITH THE TELEOP YOU CAN IMPROVE THE REAL POSITION WHILE NAVIGATE.